Kitware/SMTK/doc/userguide/model/bridges.rst

 entities in SMTK’s storage are partially or totally marked as dirty and retranscribed on demand.

-Registration and initialization of Bridges and Operators
+Registration and initialization of Sessions and Operators
 --------------------------------------------------------

-Because bridges usually back SMTK model entities with representations in a solid modeling kernel, constructing a bridge (and thus initializing a modeling kernel) can be an expensive operation.
+Because sessions usually back SMTK model entities with representations in a solid modeling kernel, constructing a session (and thus initializing a modeling kernel) can be an expensive operation.
-This expense is even higher if the actual bridge must live in a separate process or even possibly on a remote machine.
+This expense is even higher if the actual session must live in a separate process or even possibly on a remote machine.
-Because applications need to be able to discover what bridges are available and provide enough information to users to make an informed decision about which one to use, metadata on available bridges is stored in the model manager to avoid the overhead of constructing an instance of each available bridge type.
+Because applications need to be able to discover what sessions are available and provide enough information to users to make an informed decision about which one to use, metadata on available sessions is stored in the model manager to avoid the overhead of constructing an instance of each available session type.

-There are two ways for bridge metadata to get registered with the model manager:
+There are two ways for session metadata to get registered with the model manager:

 * via static initialization at link time
   (using the :smtk:`smtkImplementsModelingKernel` macro),
 * via dynamic registration at run time
-  (using the :smtk:`BridgeRegistrar::registerBridge` method).
+  (using the :smtk:`SessionRegistrar::registerSession` method).

-This is further complicated by the fact that Operator subclasses need to be registered with particular Bridge subclasses — and this registration may also occur at link time (so that developers can concisely specify the Operator-Bridge association as part of the Operator's implementation) or at run time (so that composite operators such as macros can be created on the fly; and so that modeling kernels that provide programmatic access to their operators can have their operators enumerated in SMTK at run time).
+This is further complicated by the fact that Operator subclasses need to be registered with particular Session subclasses — and this registration may also occur at link time (so that developers can concisely specify the Operator-Session association as part of the Operator's implementation) or at run time (so that composite operators such as macros can be created on the fly; and so that modeling kernels that provide programmatic access to their operators can have their operators enumerated in SMTK at run time).

-Finally, because bridges and their operators are maintained in separate libraries and static initialization is very platform-dependent, some extra work may be required in order to ensure that statically-registered bridges have had a chance to declare themselves before applications query SMTK for a list of bridges.
+Finally, because sessions and their operators are maintained in separate libraries and static initialization is very platform-dependent, some extra work may be required in order to ensure that statically-registered sessions have had a chance to declare themselves before applications query SMTK for a list of sessions.
 By placing the :smtk:`smtkComponentInitMacro` in your application's main source file: